Skip to content

 10. Monitor After Deployment

-Deployment is not done when the deployment succeeds.
+A successful deployment is not the end.
 Monitor the production environment for:

 • Error rates in Apex exception logs